-Public Works Loan Board (PWLB)
+Public Works Loan Board (PWLB) (part of the UK Debt Management Office)

 A government agency which provides longer term loans to local authorities at interest rates only slightly higher than those at which the government itself can borrow.

 Remuneration

 All amounts paid to or receivable by a person, and includes sums by way of expenses allowances (so far as these are subject to UK income tax) and the estimated money value of any other benefits received by an employee otherwise than in cash.